 Overall Thoughts of Colorado River Refuge

 It was great to get out of the house, but it’s not a trail system I would do again just due to the lack of mileage and scenery (other than the river).
-However, if I lived very close by, Colorado River Refuge would be a great area to do daily hikes.
+However, if I lived very close by, the Colorado River Refuge would be a great area to do daily hikes.

 Watch our Video